Worn Out Shoes? 5 Signs It's Time To Replace Them

 5. Aches and pains

 Are you starting to experience aches and pains after your walks or workouts that you didn’t previously?
-Consider the potential that your shoes are the culprit.
+Your shoes might be the culprit.
 Rotating your shoes is a good way to reduce wear and tear on a single pair.
-For example, have two pairs of shoes that you switch out each day.
+For example, have two pairs of shoes that you switch out each day - opt for canvas sneakers on one day and leather sneakers the next.
 This not only reduces the wear and tear on the shoes but also lets them fully air out so that bacteria and fungus growth is reduced.

 Z Soul